Click Here To Schedule A Consultation

 What is the best age for a surgical facelift?

 There is no “best” age for a surgical facelift.
-The “best” age really depends on a combination of factors including the signs of aging present, sun damage, and genetics.
+The “best” age depends on a combination of factors, including the signs of aging present, sun damage, and genetics.
 Some patients in their 40s may have premature signs of aging.
-In general, patients in their 50s and 60s most commonly opt to have a surgical facelift, when nonsurgical treatments such as Thermage skin tightening or a liquid facelift cannot yield the desired facial rejuvenation.
+In general, patients in their 50s and 60s most commonly opt to have a surgical facelift when nonsurgical treatments such as Thermage skin tightening or a liquid facelift cannot yield the desired facial rejuvenation.
 If you are unsure as to whether a liquid facelift or surgical facelift would be more appropriate for addressing your concerns and achieving your ideal results, the best first step is having a cosmetic consultation with an expert in the field, such as board-certified dermatologist Dr. Michele Green.

 Is 60 years old too old for a facelift?

 No!
-60 years old is definitely not too old to have a traditional facelift.
-Actually, there is not considered to be any “best” age to have a facelift.
+Sixty years old is definitely not too old to have a traditional facelift.
+There is not considered to be any “best” age to have a facelift.
 Whether or not you are a good candidate for a facelift will be dependent upon the amount and severity of sagging skin present.
 As long as you are a generally healthy individual without any serious underlying medical problems, can tolerate general anesthesia, and are prepared for the amount of recovery time required after a facelift, you may be a candidate for a surgical facelift.

 LS alextrivantage RIGHT